Somebody Killed Her Husband: Production

 Martin Poll acquired the script from Reginald Rose in 1976.

 Farrah Fawcett had become a star on Charlie's Angels but quit the show.
 Charlie's Angels producers were suing her.
 Paramount wanted Fawcett for the lead in Foul Play but were reluctant to hire her with a lawsuit hanging over her head.
 Poll however signed her to make Somebody Killed Her Husband for a fee of nearly $1 million.

 Filming took place in November 1977.
 The budget was a reported $4.5 million.

 Release

 The film was not a big hit but Melvin Simon made a $2 million profit by pre-selling the film.
 He presold it to TV for $3.5 million, sold the foreign rights for $1.8 million, got an advance from Columbia for $1 million and sold TV syndication rights for $850,000.
+Shortly after the film was released, Who Is Killing the Great Chefs of Europe? came out, which originally was going to be titled Someone Is Killing the Great Chefs of Europe?, but the title was changed to avoid confusion between the two films.